 - Fair Value of Ordinary Shares.
-Because there was no public market for our ordinary shares prior to our initial public offering, our board of directors determined the fair value of our ordinary shares by considering a number of objective and subjective factors, including valuations of comparable companies, operating and financial performance, lack of liquidity of our ordinary shares and general and industry-specific economic outlook, among other factors.
-In addition, we periodically obtained third party valuations to support the determination by our board of directors of the fair value of our ordinary shares. - Risk-Free Interest Rate.
-We base the risk-free interest rate used in the Black-Scholes option-pricing model based on the U.S. Treasury rates in effect during the corresponding period of grant.

-- Expected Term.
+Because there has been no public market for our ordinary shares, our board of directors has determined the fair value of our ordinary shares by considering a number of objective and subjective factors, including valuations of comparable companies, operating and financial performance, lack of liquidity of our ordinary shares and general and industry-specific economic outlook, among other factors.
+In addition, we periodically obtain third party valuations to support the determination by our board of directors of the fair value of our ordinary shares. - Risk-Free Interest Rate.
+We base the risk-free interest rate used in the Black-Scholes option-pricing model based on the U.S. Treasury rates in effect during the corresponding period of grant. - Expected Term.
 We use the simplified method to estimate the expected term of option awards. - Volatility.
-We determine the price volatility factor based on the historical volatilities of our publicly traded peer group as we did not have a trading history for our ordinary shares prior to our initial public offering.
+We determine the price volatility factor based on the historical volatilities of our publicly traded peer group as we do not have a trading history for our ordinary shares.
 Industry peers consist of several public companies in the industries that are similar to us in size, stage of life cycle, and financial leverage.
 We intend to continue to consistently apply this process using the same or similar public companies until a sufficient amount of historical information regarding the volatility of the price of our own ordinary shares share price becomes available, or unless circumstances change such that the identified companies are no longer similar to us, in which case, more suitable companies whose share prices are publicly available would be utilized in the calculation. - Dividend Yield.
 The expected dividend assumption is based on our current expectations about our anticipated dividend policy.
 Consequently, we used an expected dividend yield of zero.

-Since our initial public offering, our board of directors determines the fair value of each underlying ordinary share based on the closing price of our ordinary shares as reported on the date of grant.
+For valuations after the completion of this offering, our board of directors will determine the fair value of each underlying ordinary share based on the closing price of our ordinary shares as reported on the date of grant.